SergeiGL/Rust_OCR/README.md

 # MNIST-Inspired Neural Network OCR

-A simple neural network implementation inspired by the well-known MNIST dataset for Optical Character Recognition (OCR).
-This solution is built entirely using native Rust functions, with all matrix operations performed manually.
+A very simple neural network implementation inspired by the well-known MNIST dataset for the Optical Character Recognition (OCR) problem.
+This solution implements forward pass, backpropagation and weights update from scratch.

 ## Project Structure